iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> Too buggy<br> :date: __2021-04-13 09:13:44__

+> Terrible!
+I'm always having issues on this app with accessing my medication and ordering it.
+It has caused me so much stress and has very negative impact on my mental health!<br> :date: __2021-04-13 00:29:39__

 > Biometrics constantly failing<br> :date: __2021-04-12 04:09:11__

 > unable to order medication<br> :date: __2021-04-04 10:39:47__